 2. Condominium Association Rights and Responsibilities

-- Enforce rules, regulations, and payments with a lien
+- Enforce rules, regulations, and payments with a lien.

-- Solicit payment for fines, fees, or rent
+- Solicit payment for fines, fees, or rent.

-- Enter a unit to make emergency repairs that prevent damage to other units or common areas
+- Enter a unit to make emergency repairs that prevent damage to other units or common areas.

-- Enforce covenants relating to owner behavior with a lien
+- Enforce covenants relating to owner behavior with a lien.

-- Enforce a unit owner’s obligation to pay all fines, fees, court costs, attorney fees, late charges, costs of collections and enforcement, and other expenses related to unit owner obligations
+- Enforce a unit owner’s obligation to pay all fines, fees, court costs, attorney fees, late charges, costs of collections and enforcement, and other expenses related to unit owner obligations.

-- Enforce condo rules and regulations equally.
+- Enforcing condo rules and bylaws equally.

 FAQs on Enforcing Condominium Rules